ClaudioCorridore/expedia-javascript-for-beginners/docs/lesson2.md

 ![Function components](assets/function.png)

-Now that you have stored your operations inside a _function_, you can call them whenever you need just by executing the _function_.
+Now that you stored your list of operations inside a _function_, you can recall them whenever you need by just executing the _function_.

 To execute the function you need to use the name of the _variable_ where you stored it.
 Now, **without adding any white space**, you need to pass a comma separated list of _parameters_, wrapped in parenthesis, to the function.